chanmix51/Pomm/documentation/documentation.rst

 --------

 Pomm is a fast, lightweight, efficient model manager for Postgresql written in PHP.
 It can be seen as an enhanced object hydrator above PDO with the following features:

  * Database Inspector to build automatically your PHP model files.
 Table inheritance from Pg will make your model class to inherit from each other.
  * Namespaces are used to ovoid collision between objects located in different Pg schemas.
- * Type converters, 't' and 'f' Pg booleans are converted into PHP booleans, so are binary, arrays, geometric and your own data types.
+ * Types are converted on the fly. 't' and 'f' Pg booleans are converted into PHP booleans, so are binary, arrays, geometric and your own data types.
- * Collections, queries results are fetched on demand to keep minimal memory fingerprint.
+ * Queries results are fetched on demand to keep minimal memory fingerprint.
- * Filters, it is possible to register anonymous PHP functions to parse fetched results prior to hydration.
+ * It is possible to register anonymous PHP functions to filter fetched results prior to hydration.
- * Model objects are extensible, you can add fields in your SELECT statements, values will be in your model instances.
+ * Model objects are extensible, simply add fields in your SELECT statements.
- * Identity mapper, fetching twice the same rows will return same instances.
+ * Pomm uses an identity mapper, fetching twice the same rows will return same instances.
- * SQL is the query language.
+ * You can register code to be executed before and/or after each query (logs, filters, event systems ...)

 Let's have an overview of Pomm's components: